daniel-lawson/TrafficSignClassificationProject/Writeup.md

 | 0.00114389  | No Passing          |
 | 0.00070669  | Speed Limit 100km/h |
 | 0.00018473  | Ahead Only          |

+The network was very confident that it was a No Vehicles sign.

 For the **Priority Road** sign, the top five soft max probabilites were:
 | Probability | Prediction           |